AIFDR/riab/docs/development/architecture.rst

 All user settings and user interface will be managed through the Django framework application.
 The GeoServer rendering will be done using OpenLayers (http://openlayers.org/) and other associated javascript GeoExt, GXP.
-Where practical ?functions will be exposed as Ajax calls.
+Where practical functions will be exposed as Ajax calls.

 The web interface is yet to be documented.